Vyral/sean-zanganeh-blog/_drafts/what-are-the-keys-to-pricing-your-home-correctly.md

 {% include youtube.html %}

+Pricing your home properly is one of the keys to getting it sold quickly and for top dollar.
+Here are a few reasons why.

 If you’re thinking of listing your home in the near future but aren’t quite sure how to price it in this changing market, we’ve got some great tips to share with you.&nbsp;

 **At the beginning of this year, we had roughly 4,000 homes on the market.** At the peak of the summer market, we had somewhere between 7,500 and 8,000 homes.
 This is a large increase in inventory, which makes pricing your home that much more important.